lindelwa122/dom-wizard/README.md

 - [ ] **read**
 - [ ] **delete**

-The functions will do exactly as what their names portray, they will provide functionality to create, update, delete, and read elements.
-Click [here]() to read more about they should work.
+The functions will perform precisely as their names suggest, offering functionality to create, update, delete, and read elements.
+Click [here](https://github.com/lindelwa122/dom-manipulation-library/issues) to read more about how they should operate.

 ### Router

-**Router** will allow developers to navigate to different routes of the site without the page reloading.
+**Router** will enable developers to navigate to different routes of the site without the page reloading.

-Here's an example of how easy it could be to use this feature in your app.
+Here's an example showcasing how easy it could be to utilize this feature in your app.

 ***router.js***
 ```javascript